TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 ## 🧠 Design Thinking Process

 We followed a simple 3-step thinking process to understand what stakeholders need and what to show them.
-> 📄 For the full Design Thinking breakdown, see [IT Helpdesk Analysis - Design Thinking.pdf](IT%20Helpdesk%20Analysis%20-%20Design%20Thinking.pdf)
+> 📄 For the full Design Thinking breakdown, see [IT-Helpdesk-Analysis-Design-Thinking.pdf](IT-Helpdesk-Analysis-Design-Thinking.pdf)

 ### 1️⃣ Empathize - Understanding the Stakeholder